 Five-month-old babies can sit upright for longer periods of time.
 Your baby probably still needs to be propped up with a pillow or Boppy, but he may also be able to sit unsupported for a few seconds at a time.

 Get into the habit of putting your baby into the crib drowsy, rather than fully asleep.
-This way, your baby will learn how to soothe himself to sleep rather than relying on you.
+This way, he will learn how to soothe himself to sleep rather than relying on you.

 During the daytime, your baby will still need two naps -- one in the morning and one after lunch.
-Try not to delay naps until your baby is already tired and cranky.
-Put your baby into the crib at the first signs of sleepiness.
+Try not to delay naps until baby is already tired and cranky.
+Put him into the crib at the first signs of sleepiness.

 Your 5-month-old’s vision is continuing to improve.
 At this point, babies still don’t have 20/20 vision, but they can see well at different distances and their eyes can focus together without crossing.
 At five months, your baby’s color perception has sharpened to the point where he can tell the difference between two shades of the same color.
 But babies at this age still prefer primary colors such as red, blue, and yellow.